Climate-Refugee-Stories/crs-website/content/stories/Bengal-Delta-Post.md

 ---
-title: "The Bengal Delta: \"We Are Floating in the Middle\""
+title: 'The Bengal Delta: "We Are Floating in the Middle"'
-date: 2021-10-20T12:20:34+08:00
-image: "i-LTMw4B6"
-thumbnail: "i-zD7SXBC"
+draft: false
-image_caption: |
+image_caption: >
   Two school girls walk along an embankment damaged by a cyclone in Gabura, SW Bangladesh in 2020.
 Image credt: [Tanaya Dulta Gupta](../../about/tanaya-dutta-gupta/)
-description: "This is meta description."
-summary: "Sitting inside a room in one of the largest slums in Dhaka, her voice breaking with effort to keep tears at bay, 40-year-old Nafisa (pseudonym) shared her experience of migrating from rural Bangladesh."
+summary: Sitting inside a room in one of the largest slums in Dhaka, her voice breaking with effort to keep tears at bay, 40-year-old Nafisa (pseudonym) shared her experience of migrating from rural Bangladesh.
-draft: false
+date: 2021-10-20T12:20:34+08:00
+image: i-LTMw4B6
+thumbnail: i-zD7SXBC
 weight: 0
 visibleInCMS: true
+description: This is meta description.
 ---
 &nbsp;

 #### **"Climate Refugee Stories: Bangladesh"**

 ##### ***Produced by Tanaya Dutta Gupta and edited by Thor Morales***

-{{< youtube 7i0j0UhcfGM vidcaption >}}
+{{< youtube 7i0j0UhcfGM >}}
 *The content in this film is under copyright, but Climate Refugee Stories may grant license for use.
 In most cases, not-for-profit educational use is available free of charge.
 To obtain permission to re-use any material from this film, you must [contact](../../contact) Climate Refugee Stories.*
 {{< /youtube >}}
 &nbsp;

 #### **Bengal Delta Region of Bangladesh and India**

 ##### ***by Tanaya Dutta Gupta***

 Sitting inside a room in one of the largest slums in Dhaka, her voice breaking with effort to keep tears at bay, 40-year-old Nafisa (pseudonym) shared her experience of migrating from rural Bangladesh: